akpu/CubeSat-5Stack-Architecture/README.md

 # Acknowledgement

-This project was developed as part of the B.Tech Final Year Project under the Department of Electronics and Communication Engineering, NSS College of Engineering, Palakkad.
+Developed as part of the B.Tech Final Year Project under the Department of Electronics and Communication Engineering, NSS College of Engineering, Palakkad.